Jakob Junis: Milwaukee Brewers

 On February 7, 2024, Junis signed a one-year $7 million contract with the Milwaukee Brewers that contained a mutual option for a second year.
 After one start, he was placed on the injured list with a right shoulder impingement on April 6.
 On April 22, Junis was hospitalized after being hit in the neck with a ball during batting practice.
 He was transferred to the 60–day injured list on May 6.
 Junis was activated from the injured list on June 21.
 He made 10 appearances for Milwaukee in 2024, recording a 2.42 ERA with 19 strikeouts across 26 innings pitched.

 Cincinnati Reds

 On July 30, 2024, the Brewers traded Junis, Joey Wiemer, and cash considerations to the Cincinnati Reds in exchange for Frankie Montas.
 In 14 appearances for Cincinnati, he recorded a 2.85 ERA with 32 strikeouts over 41 innings of work.
 On November 1, Junis declined his share of an option for the 2025 season and became a free agent.

 Cleveland Guardians

 On February 16, 2025, Junis signed a one-year, $4.5 million contract with the Cleveland Guardians.
-He elected free agency on November 2, 2025.
+He made 57 relief appearances for the Guardians, compiling a 4-1 record and 2.97 ERA with 55 strikeouts across 66 2/3 innings pitched.
+Junis elected free agency at the conclusion of the season on November 2.

+Texas Rangers

+On January 20, 2026, Junis signed a one-year, $4 million contract with the Texas Rangers.